krokozyab/ORAGLBALEX/README.md

 ## 📝 Installation

-Download the ORAGLBALEX-AddIn64-packed.xll file from the latest release on the right.
+Download the ORAGLBALEX-AddIn64-packed.xll file from the latest release on the right (Releases).
 Right-click on the ORAGLBALEX-AddIn64-packed.xll file and unblock it.

 #### OR